 Effects of unbalanced copper distribution

 Variation in copper deposition causes warpages in PCBs.
-Some of the warpages and defects are mentioned below:
+Some of the defects are mentioned below:

 Warpage is nothing but the deformation of the board’s shape.
 During baking and handling of the board plate, mechanical expansion and compression occur differently in copper foil and substrate.
 It causes deviation in their expansion coefficients.
 Subsequently, the generated internal stress on the board leads to warpage.

 Based on the application, the PCB material can be either fiberglass or any other composite material.
 During the manufacturing process, the board undergoes several heat treatments.
-If the heat is not uniformly distributed, and the temperature exceeds the thermal expansion coefficient (Tg), the board gets warped.
+If the heat is not uniformly distributed, and the temperature exceeds the CTE and the board gets warped.

-If copper coverage is not balanced, cylindrical or spherical curvature comes about on the PCB layer.
+If copper coverage is not balanced, cylindrical or spherical curvature is formed on the PCB layer.
 In simple language, you can say the four corners of a table are fixed and the top of the table rises above.
-It is known as bow, which is a result of technical faults.
+It is known as a bow, which is a result of technical faults.
 The bow results in tension on the surface in the same direction as the curve.
 Further, it leads to random current flow across the board.

-Twist is influenced by board material, thickness, etc. It happens when any one corner of a board is not aligned with others symmetrically.
+Twist is influenced by board material and its thickness.
+It happens when any one corner of a board is not aligned with others symmetrically.
 A particular surface diagonally rises up, then the other corners get twisted.
 The fact is quite similar to when you pull up a mat from one corner of a table and the other corner gets twisted.
 Refer to the figure below.

 Resin void is nothing but a consequence of improper copper plating.
-During the assembly pressure, pressure is applied in an asymmetric manner on the board.
+During the assembly, pressure is applied in an asymmetric manner on the board.
 As pressure is a lateral force, the surface having thin copper deposition oozes out resins.
 This creates voids in that location.

-Class-3 standard is the highest and toughest to achieve among the three fundamental categories of PCB electronics according to IPC-6011 standard.
-The products under class-3 rarely compromise the manufacturing specifications.
+Class 3 standard is the highest and toughest to achieve among the three fundamental categories of PCB.
+The products under class 3 rarely compromise the manufacturing specifications.
 Due to unbalanced copper deposition beyond the tolerance limit, the main circuitry gets distorted.
-This eludes the product fail to come under class-3 category.
+This eludes the product’s failure to realize the class 3 requirements.